silverpond/silverpond-website/README.md

 Image that will be used as a splash image for the article.

 ### Event front matter
+**draft:** `true | false`
+Whether the event is in draft mode.
+While in draft mode the event can be viewed by navigating directly to the event url which is derived from the event folder path, eg: `/events/2016-10-06-balancing-spark/`, but will not appear in the event index or google search results.

 **featured:** `true | false`
 Whether event is displayed on the homepage and as a featured item on `/events/` - only the first 2 featured items will display on the homepage and only the first featured item will display on `/events/`.